Electric scooters and your health [5 risks + solutions]

 Conclusion

-The biggest health risk when riding an electric scooter is back pain, stiffness, and soreness.
-Proper riding stance and technique is key in reducing or eliminating those issues.
+The primary health risk when riding an electric scooter is back pain, stiffness, and soreness.
+Proper riding technique is essential to reduce or eliminate these issues.

-Other issues are quite rare, but they can include kidney pain, Carpal Tunnel Syndrome, and finger fatigue.
+Other rare issues may include kidney pain, carpal tunnel syndrome, and finger fatigue.

-Scooters with a seat may include a risk of erectile dysfunction, which can be mitigated by getting a no-nose seat, or not using the seat at all.
+Scooters with a seat pose a potential risk of erectile dysfunction, which can be reduced by using a no-nose seat or not using the seat at all.

 Want to get FREE SCOOTER tips, exclusive discounts and promotions, and unseen scooter hacks?
 Join the Scooter Secrets club.